 Begin adding the broth to the pot, about ½ cup at a time, bringing each addition to a simmer and allowing it to cook until fully absorbed by the rice before adding the next batch.
 Stir the rice frequently as it cooks.

-After about 3 to 3 ½ cups of broth have been added (this should take a bit less than 20 minutes) the rice should be very creamy and almost fully cooked, with just a bit if firmness at the center of the grains.
+After about 3 to 3 ½ cups of broth have been added (this should take almost 20 minutes) the rice should be very creamy and almost fully cooked, with just a bit if firmness at the center of the grains.
 At this point, stir in the coconut milk and miso.
-Stir well to fully dissolve the miso.
+Make sure to fully incorporate the miso.

 Allow the rice to continue cooking until the coconut milk has been absorbed.
 Test the rice for doneness and add a bit more broth and cook a few minutes more if needed.

-Remove the pot from heat and stir in the lemon juice, peas and mushrooms.
+Remove the pot from heat and stir in the cooked mushrooms, lemon juice, truffle oil, and peas.